microsoft/AICentral/README.md

 AI Central gives you control over your AI services.

+- Minimal overhead - written on Asp.Net Core, on dotnet 8.
+One of the fastest web-servers in the business.
 - Lightweight out-the-box token metrics surfaced through Open Telemetry
   - **Does not buffer and block streaming**
   - Use for PTU Chargeback scenarios